lloydroc/lloydroc.github.io/content/post/unix/systemd_sockets.md

 * Print out the environment variables.
 The `NOTIFY_SOCKET` is set because we have `Type=notify` for our service.
 The `LISTEN_FDS` and `LISTEN_FDS` are set for us to get the socket information.
 Some of the other variables are self-explanatory, or can be determined from the documentation.
 * From systemd find the file descriptor and name of the socket
 * Receive from the socket and print it out
-* Note I removed some of the examples from the [previous post](/post/unix/systemd_journal/) on journalling.
+* Note, I removed some of the examples from the [previous post](/post/unix/systemd_journal/) on journaling.
 This was the signal handlers for reload and some of the `sd_journal(3)` stuff.
-This stuff just distracts from the socket example.
+This stuff just distracts from the socket example anyways.

 {{< highlight c >}}
 #include <errno.h>